Melissa Friesen, Ph.D.

 Gender Differences in Exposure

 During the Environmental Exposures and Women's Health seminar series held on October 5, 2010, Dr. Friesen discussed the importance of examining cancer risk separately in men and women.
 Specifically, she focused on sex differences in the accuracy of exposure assessment tools for epidemiologic studies.
 View Dr. Friesen's presentation, “Women are not just small men”.
 In analyses pooling occupational responses from three OEEB studies, she found gender differences in the prevalence and frequency of work tasks.
 These differences would result in exposure misclassification if these work task differences are not considered and demonstrate the need for incorporating job modules to capture individual-level occupational information.
+More recently, she led the development of an algorithm to assess non-occupational pesticide exposure for the spouses of farmers in the Agricultural Health Study.
+The resulting algorithm estimates will be crucial for future evaluations of whether the health risks observed in the male farmers are also seen in women and evaluating risks for female-specific cancer sites.

 Wheeler DC, Burstyn I, Vermeulen R, Yu K, Shortreed SM, Pronk A, Stewart PA, Colt JS, Baris D, Karagas MR, Schwenn M, Johnson A, Silverman DT, Friesen MC.
 Inside the black box: starting to uncover the underlying decision rules used in a one-by-one expert assessment of occupational exposure in case-control studies.
 Occup Environ Med.
 2013;70(3):203-10.